Harrylevesque/Expo2026/README.md

 oct 10
 continued linking service into user

+oct 14
+started to rewrite signup for secure cryptography.
 ----------------------------
 ### the plan
 create a system for loging in using a simple qr code scan